The Digital Cicognara Library

 Why Create a Digital Cicognara Library?

 Today, digital technologies have become the preferred mode for preserving and accessing early printed works.
 In 2014, with encouragement from the Kress Foundation, an international group of libraries began to explore ways of making the entire corpus of the Fondo Cicognara freely available online.
-The result will be the Digital Cicognara Library, a multi-year initiative launched in 2015.
+The result is the Digital Cicognara Library, a multi-year initiative launched in 2015.

-In addition to reproducing from the microform masters Cicognara’s own books in the Vatican, the Digital Cicognara Library will include a collection of variant copies of these early imprints—variants owned and digitized by partner libraries that correspond to the editions listed in the Catalogo ragionato.
+In addition to reproducing from the microform masters Cicognara’s own books in the Vatican, the Digital Cicognara Library will include a collection of variant copies of these early imprints—variants owned and digitized by partner libraries that correspond to the editions listed in the Catalogo.
 The copy-specific characteristics of the newly digitized volumes will provide new information about the early modern literature of art and its readership, Cicognara’s own reception and his wide-ranging impact on historical scholarship, and the development of research libraries.

-The high-resolution scans created and hosted by holding institutions will be available for viewing through a distributed network of image servers using IIIF, the International Image Interoperability Framework.
+The high-resolution scans created and hosted by holding institutions are available for viewing through a distributed network of image servers using the IIIF: International Image Interoperability Framework.
 The bibliographic descriptions and the full-text transcriptions will be fully searchable from a centralized database as well as via relevant subject research portals, including and especially the Getty Research Portal.
 Together, the aggregated images and text offer a potentially transformative opportunity for the discipline of art history.
 By using new technology to make these key historical volumes more widely accessible, the Digital Cicognara Library will allow scholars to ask and answer new questions.